-The American Express Business Green Card gives you a way to flexibly manage your business expenses while earning reward points.
+The Business Green Rewards Card from American Express OPEN gives you a way to flexibly manage your business expenses while earning reward points.
 This card does charges a $95 annual fee so in our opinion, it's more suited for those who plan to use the card frequently.

 Pros and Cons

 - 5000 bonus point offer

 - $0 introductory annual fee for the first year

 Good charge card for small business owners with reliable cash flow